StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 * `name`: The name of the monitor
 * `remediationHint`: A description of what the user can do when the monitor fails.
 The format is markdown, with optionally use of handlebars variables to customize the hint based on time series or other data ([more explanation below](#write-the-remediation-hint)).
 * `status`: Either `"DISABLED"` or `"ENABLED"`.
 Determines whether the monitor will run or not.
-* `tags`: Add tags to the monitor to help organize them in the monitors overview of your StackState instance, http://your-StackState-instance/#/monitors
+* `tags`: Add tags to the monitor to help organize them in the monitors overview of your Rancher Observability instance, http://your-Rancher Observability-instance/#/monitors

 For example, this could be the start for a monitor which monitors the available replicas of a deployment: